 Comfortable and Safe Facilities

 All our facilities are comfortable, non-bureaucratic, and beautiful.
 They do not look or feel like hospitals, although they provide high-level medical care.
 A calming environment can help reduce stress, encourage self-care, and aid healing.
 Our science-based programs also incorporate a 12-step methodology, whole-body wellness, and the family's vital role in its treatment approach.

 Our Addiction Treatment Team

-Gilbert Masterson, M. D., with 24-hour support for all residential patients, leads our medical services.
-All levels of care include on-site supervision by medical doctors with specialties in psychiatry or addictionology, advanced practice providers, registered nurses, and registered dietitians.
+Psychiatrist-led medical services with 24-hour support for all residential patients.
+All levels of care include on-site supervision by medical doctors with specialties in psychiatry or addictionology, advanced practice providers, registered nurses, registered dietitians, and certified recreational therapists.

-In addition, registered clinical Director Lynnel Brewster, RN, LPC, LLMFT, CCTP leads our clinical teams.
+In addition, the Sanford clinical director leads our clinical teams.
 Teams comprise master’s level or higher licensed social workers, professional counselors, and marriage and family therapists.
 In addition, registered dietitians support the clinical team with regular individual, group, and family support and education.
 And case managers are assigned to each patient, ensuring proper communication and transitions to other levels of care and ancillary services.

 Upon admission to every Sanford program, we provide a complete physical examination and assessment.
 We also monitor vitals and physiological symptoms, recommend and treat co-occurring physiological and psychological symptoms associated with the primary diagnosis, and manage medication.
 In addition, an assessment will determine which location within the Sanford Campus an individual will be assigned.